JetBrains/compose-multiplatform/tutorials/Mouse_Events/main.md

 ### Mouse move listeners

-As typically mouse or other positional pointers are available on a desktop platforms only, following code will only work with Compose for Desktop.
+As typically mouse and other positional pointers are only available on desktop platforms, the following code will only work with Compose for Desktop.
-Let's create a text, and install pointer move filter on it, changing the background color per mouse pointer position:
+Let's create a window and install a pointer move filter on it that changes the background color according to the mouse pointer position:
 ```kotlin
 import androidx.compose.desktop.Window
 import androidx.compose.foundation.background